Protect Segar Cove

 Approval of proposed lease would effectively privatize this stretch of water, cutting off all public access to and use of 3+ acres, while creating dangerous conditions for all other users!
 (The image at left was taken at the exact lease area and shows one of the many ways the public has historically used this water. )

-When the application was first submitted, the CRMC received many letters from members of the public opposing the project, more than 10 times the number received in support.
-Subsequently, The South Kingstown Conservation Commission voted to reject this proposal.
-The full Rhode Island Marine Fisheries Council considered the lease, and could not vote to endorse the project (a victory for opponents).
+When the application was first submitted the Coastal Resources Management Council (CRMC, the agency responsible for aquaculture) received many letters from members of the public opposing the project, more than 10 times the number received in support.
+Subsequently, The South Kingstown Conservation Commission voted to reject the plan.
+The Rhode Island Marine Fisheries Council considered the lease, and could not vote to endorse the project (a victory for opponents).
 The Waterfront Advisory Committee of the SK Town Council voted, unanimously, to OPPOSE this new farm.
-The Town Council AGREED and sent the recommendation to the Coastal Resources Management Council (CRMC), whose aquaculture sub-committee recently voted unanimously AGAINST the proposal.
-This non binding recommendation will now be sent to the full CRMC council, who will consider the application and make a final decision.
+The Town Council AGREED and sent the recommendation to the CRMC, whose aquaculture sub-committee studied the issue, holding months of public and expert testimony, concluding that the proposed plan presented a safety issue in Segar Cove and would present unacceptable conflicts with other water dependent activities.

 We'll put you on the list to receive important updates, news on recent developments, etc.